Frozenbyte as an employer

 We’re used to doing things “our way”, so we encourage and appreciate out-of-the-box thinking and innovative ideas in creating new HR processes.

-We do not hire top management from outside the company, and our dictator quota is already full.
+We do not hire top management from outside the company, and our executive officer quota is already full.

-Currently we don’t have any open marketing positions, but you can always send an open application to [email protected].
+We currently don’t have any open marketing positions, but you can send an open application to [email protected].
 Remember to include a cover letter, CV and a portfolio that you can say you’re proud of.
 Please read through the “How to apply” section before applying.

 Our marketing team is responsible for promoting our games and us as a company.
 We also create most of the media materials such as trailers and promotional graphics of our games as well as maintain our company websites and social media accounts.